pguibert6WIND/frr/doc/user/zebra.rst

    When *Zebra* starts with this option, the VRF backend is based on Linux network namespaces.
 That implies that all network namespaces discovered by ZEBRA will create an associated VRF.
 The other daemons will operate on the VRF VRF defined by *Zebra*, as usual.

-More information in the :ref:`VRF Commands` chapter.
+   .. seealso:: :ref:`zebra-vrf`

+.. option:: -o, --vrfdefaultname

+   When *Zebra* starts with this option, the default VRF name is changed to the parameter.

+   .. seealso:: :ref:`zebra-vrf`

 .. program:: configure